 Southern California hit by drenching rains, cool weather

-Hailee Steinfeld reacts during a rain and hail storm while arriving at the MTV Movie and TV Awards at the Shrine Auditorium on Sunday, May 7, 2017, in Los Angeles.
-Hailee Steinfeld reacts during a rain and hail storm while arriving at the MTV Movie and TV Awards at the Shrine Auditorium on Sunday, May 7, 2017, in Los Angeles.
+Tyler Posey slides on a soaked red carpet at the MTV Movie and TV Awards at the Shrine Auditorium on Sunday, May 7, 2017, in Los Angeles.
+Noah Cyrus reacts during a rain and hail storm while arriving at the MTV Movie and TV Awards at the Shrine Auditorium on Sunday, May 7, 2017, in Los Angeles.

 Add your comments below